awsdocs/elb-classic-load-balancers-user-guide/doc_source/elb-manage-subnets.md

 }
 ```

-## Remove a Subnet<a name="remove-subnet"></a>
+## Remove a subnet<a name="remove-subnet"></a>

 You can remove a subnet from your load balancer\.
 Note that after you remove a subnet, the instances in that subnet remain registered with the load balancer\.
-For more information, see [Register or Deregister EC2 Instances for Your Classic Load Balancer](elb-deregister-register-instances.md)\.
+For more information, see [Register or deregister EC2 instances for your Classic Load Balancer](elb-deregister-register-instances.md)\.

 **To remove a subnet using the console**